appt-org/accessibility-code-examples/Techniques/add-captions.md

 ## Xamarin

 On Xamarin, you can use [`MediaElement`](https://docs.microsoft.com/en-us/xamarin/community-toolkit/views/mediaelement) to embed videos.
-Unfortunately, there is no built-in support for adding captions.
+Unfortunately, there is no built-in support to add captions.

 ```xml
 Not available, contribute!